curl/everything-curl/protocols/network.md

 ## Which machine

-When you as a client want to initiate a transfer from or to one of the machines out there (a server), you usually do not know its IP addresses but instead you usually know its name.
-The name of the machine you will talk to is embedded in the URL that you work with when you use tools like curl.
+When we as a client want to initiate a transfer from or to one of the machines out there (a server), we usually do not know its IP addresses but instead we usually know its name.
+The name of the machine you will talk to is embedded in the URL that we work with when we use tools like curl or a browser.

-You might use a URL like `http://example.com/index.html`, which means you will connect to and communicate with the host named example.com.
+We might use a URL like `http://example.com/index.html`, which means the client will connect to and communicate with the host named example.com.

 ## Host name resolving

-Once we know the host name, we need to figure out which IP addresses that host has so that we can contact it.
+Once the client knows the host name, it needs to figure out which IP addresses the host with that name has so that it can contact it.

 Converting the name to an IP address is often called 'name resolving'.
 The name is "resolved" to one or a set of addresses.
 This is usually done by a "DNS server", DNS being like a big lookup table that can convert names to addresses—all the names on the Internet, really.
-Your computer normally already knows the address of a computer that runs the DNS server as that is part of setting up the network.
+The computer normally already knows the address of a computer that runs the DNS server as that is part of setting up the network.

 The network client will therefore ask the DNS server: "Hello, please give me all the addresses for example.com", and the server responds with a list of them.
-Or in the case you spell the name wrong, it can answer back that the name does not exist.
+Or in case of spelling errors, it can answer back that the name does not exist.

 ## Establish a connection